 The Fund has elected to be treated and expects to continue to qualify as a REIT.
 If the Fund continues to so qualify and distributes all of its income and gains each year, it would generally not be subject to federal corporate income tax.
+The Fund's qualification for taxation as a REIT will depend upon its ability to meet the various REIT qualification tests imposed under the Code.
+No assurance can be given that the Fund will in fact satisfy such requirements for any taxable year.
+Those qualification tests involve the percentage of income that the Fund earns from specified sources, the percentage of the Fund's assets that falls within specified categories, the diversity of the ownership of Shares, and the percentage of the taxable income that the Fund distributes.
 See "TAXES."